-- if there is no legal basis for the processing of personal data, the data subject may request restriction of processing instead of erasure (meaning that for a limited period, the controller shall only store the personal data without otherwise processing it);
+- if there is no legal basis for the processing of personal data, the data subject may request the restriction of processing instead of erasure (meaning that for a limited period, the controller shall only store the personal data without otherwise processing it);

 - though the personal data is no longer required for the original purpose, it may still be needed by the citizen, e.g. to defend any legal claims;

-- if the data subject already raised an objection against data processing, they are entitled to also demand restriction of processing for the period required to verify whether the controller's legitimate interests outweigh the interests of the data subject.
+- if the data subject has already raised an objection against data processing, they are entitled to also demand restriction of processing for the period required to verify whether the controller's legitimate interests outweigh the interests of the data subject.

-The right to object enables a data subject to object against processing of their personal data that is based on a legitimate or public interest of the data controller.
+The right to object enables a data subject to object against the processing of their personal data that is based on a legitimate or public interest of the data controller.
 In case of an objection, the controller is obligated to verify and duly substantiate whether the legitimate or public interests outweigh the data subject's interests in personal data protection.

-The right to data portability allows a data subject to acquire their personal data in a structured, machine-readable format.
+The right to data portability allows data subjects to acquire their personal data in a structured, machine-readable format.
 They may also demand to have the data transmitted directly to another controller, if (technically) possible and feasible.
 However, the right can only be exercised in cases where the data processing is based on consent or a contract.

 The data controller within the meaning of national and European legislation is:

 Tax identification no.: CZ 257 018 43

 If you have any questions regarding personal data processing and protection, you can contact us at any time by emailing: email@example.com

 PURPOSES, LEGAL TITLES, AND DURATION OF PROCESSING OF PERSONAL DATA